8 people, 6 of them kids, killed in Chicago apartment fire

 - Powerful Hawaii hurricane downgraded to tropical storm VIEW

-Officials say firefighters were called around 4 a.m. to the fire in the city’s Little Village neighborhood.
-At least two buildings caught fire, one of them a coach house.
-The cause of the blaze hasn’t been determined.
+Video showed smoke coming from windows of the three-story building’s stone facade, with flames engulfing the coach house at the back.
+Police officers helped push a stretcher toward an ambulance, while a paramedic simultaneously performed CPR.
+One woman lay on a street crying while someone tried to comfort her.

-Merritt said those killed were all from the same residence.
+Those killed were all from the same residence, Merritt said.
 He said investigators have not found working smoke detectors.

+At least one firefighter was injured and was hospitalized in good condition.